rrwick/Basecalling-comparison/README.md

 ### Future work

-_My_ future work is easy: trying new basecallers as they are released and adding them to this analysis.
-In particular, I'm interested to try Guppy, ONT's GPU basecaller, when that is made public.
-I'm also trying [Chiron](https://github.com/haotianteng/chiron) and will add those results when they are ready.
+_My_ future work is easy: trying new versions and new basecallers as they are released and adding them to this analysis.
 Check back occasionally for new data!

 The much harder task lies with the basecaller authors: reducing systematic error.
 As it currently stands, systematic basecalling errors lead to residual errors in assemblies, even after Nanopolish.
 This makes it hard to recommend an ONT-only approach for many types of genomics where accuracy matters (read more in [our paper on this topic](http://www.biorxiv.org/content/early/2017/07/07/160614)).
 If systematic error can be eliminated, then ONT-only assemblies will approach 100% accuracy, and then ONT will be true Illumina alternative.